-The three meetings with your mentor, each of which should normally be about half an hour long, should follow the framework set out below.
+The minimum requirement is to hold at least three meetings with your mentor, each of which should normally be at least half an hour long and should follow the framework set out below.

 Meeting 1 - at the outset

 To prepare for this you should have some proposals on the choice of topic, for your Research and Analysis Report and have embarked on preliminary investigation into the research areas and methods you may want to use.
 You should therefore take from this meeting a clear proposal of your choice of topic, research method and draft aims and objectives for your Report.